akheron/jansson/doc/apiref.rst

    Returns a new JSON string, or *NULL* on error. *value* must be a valid UTF-8 encoded Unicode string.

+.. function:: json_t *json_stringn(const char *value, size_t len)

+   .. refcounting:: new

+   Like :func:`json_string`, but with explicit length, so *value* may contain null characters or not be null terminated.

 .. function:: json_t *json_string_nocheck(const char *value)

    .. refcounting:: new